koole/glittercdn/README.md

 1. Fork and clone the repo to your own machine.

 2. Add your own Glitterplaatjes to the correct folders.
 Images should not be larger than 2MB, otherwise they won't automatically expand in Slack.
-To automatically remove bigger images, set `removeBig` to `true` in `cleanup.js`.

 3. Install dependencies by running `yarn install` or `npm install`.

 4. Run `node cleanup.js` to optimise your newly added Glitterplaatjes and generate an updated `images.json` file.

-5. Submit a pull request with your changes to our repository.
+5. Submit a pull request with your changes to this repository.

 ## Using your own images